- TRY IT FREE TRY IT FREE

 - Variable Bitrate

 ProRes is smart enough to regulate the bitrate as per the activities the frames have.
 For instance, if there are many movements in a video, the codec assigns the maximum bitrate.
 Likewise, if a frame has more stationary sequences with almost no movements, ProRes allocates lesser bitrate to it.
 This method is technically called Variable Bitrate or VBR and helps save a decent amount of storage space.

 - ProRes vs. RAW

-As mentioned earlier, even though ProRes compresses the videos, so they occupy less space while maintaining the optimum picture quality simultaneously, the files are still pretty large compared to those compressed with H.264 or H.265 codecs.
+As mentioned earlier, even though ProRes compresses the videos, so they occupy less space while maintaining the optimum picture quality simultaneously, the files are still pretty large compared to those compressed with or codecs.
 The same concept applies when comparing ProRes and RAW footages, where the latter files are lossless and remarkably large.
 Therefore, they are compressed using the former codec, ProRes, to make them economic on the storage without losing the detailed information each frame of the clip contains.

 - Not Only for Final Cut Pro X